everledger/fabkit/README.md

 The example above will do a bulk load of 1000 entries times 5 parallel jobs, for a total of 5000 entries.
 At the completion of all the jobs it will be prompted on screen the elapsed time of the total task.

 **Note: Maintain the number of jobs not superior to your CPU cores in order to obtain the best results.
-This implementation does not provides a complete parallelisation.**
+This implementation does not provides a complete parallelization.**

 To achieve the optimal result it is recommended to install [Gnu Parallel](https://www.gnu.org/software/parallel/) and use as it follows: